Helpful Non-Legal Organizations

 Offering programs to avoid foreclosure, relieve homelessness, protect people from housing discrimination, and free housing counseling.
 Housing counselors give advice and information on buying a home, renting, and public housing.

 Learn about the Housing Choice Voucher Section 8 Program program that provides financial assistance for decent, safe, and sanitary housing to eligible Texas households.

 Educating and organizing tenants to protect their rights, preserve their homes, improve their living conditions, and enhance the quality of life in their communities—training, counseling, and handbooks available.

 Find information on renting in Texas.
 Texas Tenant Advisor is dedicated to helping renters obtain a decent, affordable home in a quality neighborhood of their choice.

 Everyone has basic rights under the U.S. Constitution and civil rights laws.
 Learn more about what your rights are, how to exercise them, and what to do when your rights are violated.

 U.S. Citizenship and Immigration Services

-Learn about citizenship, apply for citizenship, find study materials and educational programs.
+Learn about citizenship, apply for citizenship, and find study materials and educational programs.